ME-ICA/tedana/docs/faq.rst

 *************************************************************************************

 The decision tree is the series of conditions through which each component is classified as accepted or rejected.
-The currently default kundu tree (`--tree kundu`) was used in Prantik Kundu's MEICA v2.7 is the classification process that has long been used by ``tedana`` and users have been generally content with the results.
+The kundu tree (`--tree kundu`) was used in Prantik Kundu's MEICA v2.7 is the classification process that has long been used by ``tedana`` and users have been generally content with the results.
 The kundu tree used multiple intersecting metrics and rankings classify components.